 Coulsdon Community Centre, Barrie Close

-6 week Adults Beginners Yoga Course, open to everyone to go over the foundations and to take things a bit slower than the current Wednesday and Thursday Class.
+6 week Adults Beginners Yoga Course, open to everyone to go over the foundations and to take things a bit slower than the current weekly classes.
 Start from the roots in a gentle and supportive environment, receive personal feedback and assists, working with any current personal physical issues, and experience the immense benefits of Yoga on the physical, mental, emotional and spiritual levels of yourself!
 Find better posture, improved sleep and reduced back pain, heightened energy, strength and flexibility and a calmer state of mind.
 Enjoy the community of a weekly class and start a habit that really nourishes your wellbeing!

 Throughout the 6 weeks we will cover:

 The Yogic Philosophy

 Please pay below and we’ll be in touch in the next few days.